PradeepAuthisamy/UserAPI-Login-Register-PWDReset-Logout-/README.md

-This API allows you to perform teh below activities :
+This API allows you to perform the below activities :
 Register
 Login
 Password Reset